1-800-258-9182

 Interesting Facts

-• Patagonian cavies, also called maras, are large rodents that resemble rabbits and hares.
-They are found in Patagonia and Argentina living in arid grasslands.
+Patagonian cavies, also called maras, are large rodents that resemble rabbits and hares, but are actually rodents like guinea pigs.

 Conservation Status